Sidonie Goossens: Personal and family life

 She married her first husband, the conductor, violinist and composer Hyam Greenbaum, in 1924.
 In the late 1920s and early 1930s their London home (5 Wetherby Gardens, SW5) became a regular meeting place for musicians, including Arnold Bax, Constant Lambert, Patrick Hadley, Spike Hughes, Alan Rawsthorne and William Walton.
-He died of alcohol-related problems, one day after his 41st birthday.
+Greenbaum died of alcohol-related problems one day after his 41st birthday.
 With her second husband, Norman Millar, she moved to Reigate in Surrey, where they raised pigs and poultry at the 400-year-old Woodstock Farm, Gadbrook Road, Betchworth.
 She was a close personal friend of Sir Adrian Boult and Pierre Boulez, who wrote of her: 'Always her presence was reassuring, her professional conscience irreproachable, her attitude faultless.
 She loved her metier, her instrument.
 All this, really, was the reflection of her personality for which I have had from the first instant, not only the greatest admiration, but also an immense affection.'

 Final years

 She was honoured with a MBE in 1974, and later an OBE in 1980.
-She was recommended for a Damehood, but this was allegedly vetoed by Margaret Thatcher, who said: 'We can't give a DBE to an orchestral musician'.
 She retired officially from the BBC Symphony Orchestra in 1980, the year of the orchestra's Golden Jubilee.
 Her final performance was in 1991 during the Last Night of the Proms when she accompanied Dame Gwyneth Jones in her own arrangement of "The Last Rose of Summer".
 There were celebratory concerts for her 100th birthday at London's Wigmore and Royal Festival Halls.
 She died in Reigate, Surrey, on 15 December 2004 aged 105.